3

 Environmental Science students at St. Mary’s are engaged in a full range of extracurricular activities, including service in the community; fraternities and sororities; the Environment, Conservation and Outreach (ECO) Club; and Rattler Athletics like soccer, golf and tennis.

-With St. Mary’s University’s recent commitment in 2021 as a Laudato Si’ university, Environmental Science students are actively engaging with faculty and administration to develop a seven-year plan for a more environmentally sustainable campus that aligns with Pope Francis’s call for all people of goodwill to care for the Earth, our common home.
+With St. Mary’s University’s recent commitment in 2021 as a Laudato Si’ University, Environmental Science students are actively engaging with faculty and administration to develop a seven-year plan for a more environmentally sustainable campus that aligns with Pope Francis’s call for all people of goodwill to care for the Earth, our common home.

 Science Living Community